Thursday 18th June 2020

 Thus at some stage I found myself doing similar between the kitchen and front door, akin to a child possessed.
-I also got the skipping rope out -bought a good five years ago as a Rather Good Idea and never used for fear of looking twattish.
-I remember those rosy days in primary school being one of the boys who excelled at the girly sport of skipping, I could hop, I could criss-cross the rope as I jumped, and do it backwards.
+I also got the skipping rope out -bought a half-decade back as a Rather Good Idea but never used for fear of looking absurd.
+I remember those rosy days in primary school being one of the boys who excelled at the girly sport of skipping, I could hop on one leg, criss-cross the rope as I jumped, and do it all backwards.

 The fact I had to prance like a Viennese showpony at times didn’t help, the rope a tad too long and delaying the jump.
 After about 5 minutes it broke from being repeatedly stepped on.
 Undid the batons (small weights inside), tied a knot and screwed it back up again.
-The entire time some woman across the way, jogging on the spot and watching me like the fucking zombie bunny.
-At times I felt like running at her screaming but I doubt there’d be any change in her dead, jiggling stare.
+The entire time some woman across the way, jogging on the spot and watching me like a fucking zombie version of the Duracel bunny.
+At times I felt like running at her screaming but I doubt there’d have been any change in her dead, jiggling stare.

 Also tried ‘patball’ a return to a childhood craze throughout middle school -essentially squash without rackets.
 Very addictive, especially if played in teams where we numbered ourselves between 1 to whatever, bounced the tennis ball off the ground onto the wall, and tried to remember our order with everyone else shouting out the numbers.
 Miss the floor or the wall and you’re out, if the ball bounces twice you’re also out.
 By counting everyone gets invested, and the excitement builds when your number comes near.
 You can do a safe, easy hit for your following buddy to keep the momentum, or a massive whack after which they’ll have to run back and try to return, or fake it and do a tiny hit that goes so low to the ground it’s almost impossible to follow up, though doable.
 There’s also a civilised tennis version.
 In short it gets you running, stretching and springing for hours.

 Unfortunately the fact there’s a thin veneer of gravel on the tarmac proved no matter how hard you hit the ball it only bounced a couple of feet on a diminishing return.
 So that was that, the only available wall and space scuppered, and A rather happy to go back inside.
 I could try and sweep the ground of every little bit of grit but who’s got time for that?
-And I’m not crawling about outside like a spider.
+And neither am I crawling about outside like the crossfit spider.
 Fuckit.